loopyd/gentoo-install/docs/INDEX.md

 2. [Customization Guide](CUSTOM.md) - Explanation of configuration options this script offers.
 3. [Bug Guide](BUGS.md) - Guidelines for submitting an issue / bug.
 4. [Contribution Guide](CONTRIBUTING.md) - A detailed guide on how to contribute to this repository and the developer.
+5. [Development Roadmap](ROADMAP.md) - This file updated periodically with script changes and feature updates.